jsatheesh568/developmentbookstore/README.md

 = 320 EUR.

+## To facilitate the execution of the project, one can adhere to the subsequent steps:

+1. **Create a New Spring Boot Project:**

+  * Use Spring Initializer to create a new Spring Boot project.
+  * Choose the required dependencies: Spring Web, Spring Boot DevTools, Lombok, and H2 Database (for testing).

+2. We have to add required dependencies in pom.xml file.
+Have dependencies like Spring Web MVC, Spring Boot Starter Test, and any other dependencies required for bookstore project.

+3. Create the necessary classes for bookstore application, including the controller, service, model, and exception classes.

+4. Implement the business logic in the service class and handle exceptions accordingly.

+5. Write unit tests for the BookService and BookController classes using JUnit and Mockito.

+6. **Enable Swagger Documentation:**

+ * Add the necessary dependencies for Swagger in your pom.xml file.
+ * Configure Swagger in your application using @EnableSwagger2 annotation.
+ * Open a web browser and navigate to 'http://localhost:8080/swagger-ui/index.html' .Swagger UI will display the list of available APIs.

+7. **Run the Application:**

+  * Run the Spring Boot application using your IDE or in command line using this command **'mvn spring-boot:run'**.
+  * Check the console for any errors or warnings during startup.

 ## Test Scenarios

 **Test Get All Books Endpoint**

-   Description: Test the API endpoint `/getAllBooks` to retrieve all books from the bookstore.
+   Description: Test the API endpoint `/books` to retrieve all books from the bookstore.

 **Test Steps:**

-* Send a GET request to `/getAllBooks`.
+* Send a GET request to `/development-bookstore/v1/books`.
 * Verify the response status is `200 OK`.
 * Verify the response content type is `application/json`.
 * Verify the response body contains an array of book names.

  **Test Calculate Total Price**